yhan337-alt/Making-journal/journal-pages/week-06.md

 ## 1. Data Exploration

+### Project Data Clarification (Update)

+After receiving proposal feedback, I have revised my project direction.

+This project uses only two types of data sources:

+1. Original qualitative survey data
+   Collected through a Google Forms survey, consisting of written reflections on moments of silence, hesitation, and unspoken communication.
+2. Real-time participant interaction data
+   Generated through physical participation in the installation, where responses are translated into beads and accumulated in real time within the system.

+No simulated, synthetic, or AI-generated data is used.
+All data is either directly collected from participants or produced through physical interaction within the installation.

+Additionally, selected survey responses may be pre-embedded into the installation as part of the initial setup to establish an interpretive baseline for the experience.

 ### 1.1 Data source and where it comes from

 This project uses original qualitative data collected through a Google Forms survey.
 The participants are **university students, especially international and multilingual students.** Instead of using an existing dataset, I am generating new data based on lived experiences of communication, silence, hesitation, and emotional expression in social and educational environments.